stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 Besides `json_call`, there are other JSON API functions:

-- `int json_call(soap *ctx, const char *URL, value *in, value *out)` makes a POST, GET, PUT, DELETE call, returns `SOAP_OK` or error code.
+- `int json_call(soap *ctx, const char *URL, value *in, value *out)` makes a POST, GET, PUT, DELETE call, returns `SOAP_OK` or error code, including HTTP error codes.
 POST method: pass both `in` and `out`.
 GET method: pass a NULL to `in`.
-PUT
-  method: pass a NULL to `out`.
+PUT method: pass a NULL to `out`.
 DELETE method: pass both NULL to `in` and `out`.  `SOAP_OK` is returned for POST and GET methods upon success.
   An HTTP status code of 200 (OK) or 202 (Accepted) is returned for PUT and DELETE methods upon success.

 - `int json_write(soap *ctx, const value *v)` writes JSON value to current file, socket, or stream.
 Returns `SOAP_OK` or error.
 Set file/socket file